 5. Shipping

 If you live out of state or far from our shop, Lindler Defense Liberty Armory can send the suppressor to your local gun shop for them to transfer to you.
+Herre the only paperwork before the NFA item ships is the Form 3 that allows us to transfer it to your chosen dealer.

 📜 NFA Trust vs. Individual Filing